Discover 33 Delightful Things to Do in Mallorca, Spain!

 Apart from shopping and eating, one of the best things to do in Palma de Mallorca is to visit its fabled Gothic cathedral.

-The Palma cathedral (known as La Seu) is the most-visited of all Palma de Mallorca attractions.
+The Palma Cathedral (known as La Seu) is the most-visited attraction.
+Perched overlooking the seaside, it’s truly a stunning landmark.

 We were struck by the enormity of the pillars holding up its vaulted ceilings and the beauty of a large rose window (one of the world’s largest stained glass windows).